 Nebraska Total Care is committed to ensuring the linguistic needs and cultural differences of our members are met and provides an array of services through internal sources and external partnerships.

 - Access to individuals who are trained, professional interpreters.
 Nebraska Total Care offers face-to-face or telephonic interpreter services that may be arranged through Member Services.
-We requests a five-day prior notification for face-to-face services.
+We request a five-day prior notification for face-to-face services.
 This includes interpretation for spoken languages as well as for hearing impairment.
+All providers (Medical, Behavioral, Pharmacy, etc.) can call Member Services at 1-844-385-2192 (TTY 711) to help arrange interpreter services.

 Think Cultural Health is dedicated to advancing health equity at every point of contact.